Sunday, 30 June 2024

 Counts from the estuary included the six Eider106 Curlew15 Whimbrel, two Bar-tailed Godwit, two Knot and single Redshank and Turnstone.

-Other Wildlife: Single Common Dolphin and Harbour Porpoise were offshore and, on Warren Point, two Pyramidal Orchid remain from the colony though swept away by the sea.
+Other Wildlife: The first Marbled White of the year was on the wing, single Common Dolphin and Harbour Porpoise were offshore and, on Warren Point, two Pyramidal Orchid remain from the colony though swept away by the sea.

 Pyramidal Orchid - Alan Keatley